ePC: Fast and Deep Predictive Coding in Digital Simulation: Introduction

-Another scaling issue, observed by \citet{pinchetti2025benchmarking}, is that, even in simple supervised settings, deeper PC-trained models often perform worse than shallower ones, in contrast to backpropagation.
+Another scaling issue, observed by \citet{pinchetti2025benchmarking}, is that, even in simple supervised settings, deeper PC-trained models often perform worse than shallower ones, in contrast to backprop.
 Recent efforts have explored this depth scaling failure from different angles.
-Several works observed a highly uneven energy distribution across the network \citep{qi2025training_deep_pcn,pinchetti2025benchmarking,ha2025reviewer}, leading to weaker weight gradients for deeper layers; however, the underlying mechanism remained unclear.
-Proposed solutions either modify PC's weight gradient formulas \citep{qi2025training_deep_pcn} or stay limited to densely-connected or residual architectures \citep{innocenti2025muPC,ha2025reviewer}.
+Several observed a highly uneven energy distribution across the network \citep{qi2025training_deep_pcn,pinchetti2025benchmarking,ha2026reviewer}, leading to weaker weight gradients for deeper layers; however, the underlying mechanism remained unclear.
+Proposed solutions either modify PC's weight gradient formulas \citep{qi2025training_deep_pcn}, impose a fixed-prediction assumption \citep{ha2026reviewer} or stay limited to residual architectures \citep{innocenti2025muPC}.
 A general solution for standard feedforward models using exact PC remains an open problem.